tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/02_DSAR_Fulfillment/02_00_DSAR_Fulfillment_intro.md

 # DSAR Fulfillment Process

-In the previous section of this tutorial, we prepared the Flow that executes the fulfilment process of a Data Subject Access Request (DSAR) activity, and associated it to an Activity that can be requested by a customer.
+In the previous section of this tutorial, we prepared the Flow that implements the fulfilment process of a Data Subject Access Request (DSAR) activity, and associated it to an Activity that can be requested by a customer.

 We can now demonstrate the fulfilment process itself, simulating the scenario where a customer accesses the DPM Customer User Interface, and submits a DSAR Request.